 What is Insulin?

 Insulin is naturally produced by the beta cells of the pancreas in the human body.
 The pancreas is found tucked away behind the stomach.
 Insulin is primarily responsible for nutrient translocation.
-In simple terms, Insulin can be explained as the “key” required to un-lock cells allowing sugar to enter in the cell and meet the energy requirements of the cell.
-Also this is important for regulation of blood sugar levels, mostly by reducing the high levels of sugar in the blood stream which can damage cells.
+In simple terms, Insulin can be explained as the “key” required to unlock cells allowing sugar to enter in the cell and meet the energy requirements of the cell.
+Also, this is important for the regulation of blood sugar levels, mostly by reducing the high levels of sugar in the bloodstream which can damage cells.

 The discovery of insulin in 1921 by Frederick Banting and Charles Best was a major stride in the medical community.
 Some has referred it as the “most powerful” hormone in the body.
-Blood sugar levels in non diabetic patience, are very tightly and carefully controlled by Insulin, maintaining them within a safe and healthy range.
+Blood sugar levels in non-diabetic patients, are very tightly and carefully controlled by Insulin, maintaining them within a safe and healthy range.
 Insulin is essential for life in both animals and humans, it regulates a lot of metabolic reactions in the body.

 If you are wondering why scientists haven`t made HGH or Insulin pills, you aren`t the only one.
 We all know how uncomfortable injections can be, especially in kids.

 A pill would be easy to administer to the kid, it’s easy to swallow.
 That being the case still, there hasn`t been a successful oral form available.
 It is not that they haven`t tried it at all.
 Actually, scientists have been working on this for over 80 years.
 The major drawback is that insulin and HGH are hormones.
 Hormones are proteins.
 As well know, the digestive system is good at digesting proteins and insulin and HGH are no exception.